eliranwong/toolmate/README.md

 > pip install --upgrade toolmate

+or

+> pip install --upgrade toolmate_lite

+The lite version `toolmate_lite` runs faster and supports Android Termux.
+It lacks some of the features that are equipped with the full version `toolmate`.

 For Android users:

-> pip install --upgrade toolmate_android
+> pip install --upgrade toolmate_lite

 ## Optional Modules